When should you inspect chain slings?

 How should you check chain slings during inspection?

 A competent person should inspect chain slings periodically, according to the manufacturer's recommendations.
 For record keeping purposes it is useful if each chain has a metal tag with an identification number and load limit information.
-Information about the chain length and other characteristics and an inspection schedule should recorded in a log book.
+Information about the chain length and other characteristics and an inspection schedule should be recorded in a log book.

 - Clean sling before inspection.

 - Hang the chain up or stretch the chain out on a level floor in a well-lighted area.
 Remove all twists.
 Measure the sling length.
 Discard if a sling has been stretched.

 - Make a link-by-link inspection and discard if:

 a) Wear exceeds 15% of a link diameter.

 Cut, nicked, cracked, gouged, burned, or corrosion pitted.